Vector Coherent Oscillation Dark Matter

 In order to obtain the magnetic field in the Mpc scale, one needs huge amount of total magnetic energy or strongly red spectrum, which yield too large backreaction to the scalar field. } Since $H_{\rm inf}$ is bounded as $H_{\rm inf} \lesssim 10^{14}$\,GeV from the non-observation of B-mode polarization~\cite{Akrami:2018odb}, it gives an upper bound on the initial vector amplitude $\overline{A_i}$.
-As we will see later in Sec.~\ref{sec:fluc}, the constraint from DM isocurvature perturbation gives a similar upper bound.

 For $\alpha=2$, the kinetic function $f^2 \propto a^{2}$ is an exponentially increasing function during inflation.
 Thus $f$ is exponentially small as time goes back, which means that the theory is in a strongly coupled regime since $f$ is roughly an inverse of the gauge coupling.
 In a pure U(1) gauge theory without any U(1) charged field, however, there is no gauge coupling in the action and it may not cause any problem.
 On the other hand, since we need $m/f \ll H$ during inflation, we require at least